FranciscoGreenaway/DjangoBlog/README.md

 # DjangoBlog
 - Purpose: Attain hands on experience with Django.
-Practice Dynamic URL routing based on user authentication, form submittions, and/or user clicks.
+Practice Dynamic URL routing based on user authentication, form submissions, and/or user clicks.

 ## Images
 - When user isn't logged in